 While some museums charge for entrance, there is usually at least one in every community that is free.
 As I write this, I’m sitting just outside the art museum entrance at a table with chairs and connected to the museum’s free internet.
 Inside is a coffee bar with a seating area.
 Since the museum is free and the seating area is large, I don’t feel obligated to buy a coffee to use the space.
 If there aren’t any free museums, look at your credit card benefits.
 Some credit cards offer benefits like free access to museums.

 3. Indoor/Outdoor Shopping Centers

-Where it is a mall or an outdoor shopping center, there is almost always some seating areas with tables that you can work at; they are free to everyone.
-If you like to work surrounded by noise and bit a chaos, a food court could be your sanctuary.
+Whether it is a mall or an outdoor shopping center, there are almost always some seating areas with tables that you can work at; they are free to everyone.
+If you like to work surrounded by noise and a bit of chaos, a food court could be your sanctuary.
 The idea is that the tables and chairs there are for patrons of the mall or shopping center.
 Because there are so many stores, there is no way you’ll be singled out or asked to leave if you do not buy anything.

 4. Housing Complex Cyber Cafe

 Depending on where you live, your community may offer a community center, cyber cafe (with free coffee), or pool house that you can go to, to do work.
 You pay to live there and take advantage of the amenities provided.
 Instead of paying for coffee to work somewhere, you may be able to get free coffee working somewhere.
 There may even be a room or area that so long as it’s not rented out you can use.
 Where I live has an equivalent of a living room and kitchen area that is available for rent, but when not rented can be utilized by anyone.
 I pack a lunch as if going to the office and can settle in for the day.